Life Underwriting Risk

 The target is achieved by adopting methodologies and tools in line with industry best practices and by establishing a strong dialogue with the first line of defence.

-Based on the last assessments, the most relevant scenarios at Group level are related to cyber-attacks and the regulatory evolutions.
+Based on the last assessments, the most relevant scenarios at Group level are related to cyber-attacks and non-compliance risks, with respect to sectorial regulatory developments.

-To further strengthen the internal control systems and in addition to the usual risk owners’ responsibilities for managing their risks, the Group established specialised units within the first line of defence with the scope of dealing with specific threats (e.g. cyber risk, fraud, financial reporting risk) and that act as a key partner for the Risk Management Function.
+To further strengthen the risk management system and in addition to the usual risk owners’ responsibilities, the Group established specialised units within the first line of defence with the scope of dealing with specific threats (e.g. cyber risk, fraud, financial reporting risk) and that act as a key partner for the Risk Management Function.

 Another benefit from this cooperation is constituted by a series of risk management measures triggered across the Group as a result of control testing, assessments and the collection of operational risk events.